naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

   - Reason: {task.error_summary}
 ```

 > This section is **pure reporting**.
+It does not change any files.
-> It must not trigger any edits to tasks.md beyond checkbox marking for newly verified completions.
+> To actually fix these tasks, the user should run the appropriate implementation/fix workflows.

 ### 5.5 Blockers & Recommendations Section